 Also religious leaders make definitive statements about religion, about spirituality, and treat them as truth.
 This so called truth is packaged and sold to the masses and people give up their freedom for a load of dogma that is wacky nonsense.

 Faith, on the other hand, is very personal.
 It requires belief.
-It requires a belief that we inhabit something that is more than just this physical dimension.
+A belief that we inhabit a space that is more than just this physical dimension.
 By having faith we are essentially saying that there is some energy — a life force, a spirit — that is beyond our normal perception, our understanding; and we can communicate with this energy or spirit in some way.

 Faith is a guidance system.
 It is not rooted in fact or definitive answers to the big questions.
 Faith is nebulous and if not amenable to change then becomes dogma.